nico-castell/Fedora-Setup/README.md

 This project started as a heavily reworked version of [Pop!_OS Setup](https://github.com/nico-castell/PopOS-Setup), adapted to work in [Fedora](https://getfedora.org/en/workstation/download/).

 This repository, and all contributions to this repository, are under the [MIT License](LICENSE).
-This software can also install packages under different licenses, this project's license doesn't apply to them, see each package.
+This software can also install software under different licenses, this project's license doesn't apply to them, refer to the license of that software.

 > *Live long, and prosper.*
 > *Spock*